 If you are interested in attending SEE this summer, please send in the application form, which is downloadable from this web site, along with

 - Teacher Recommendation Form: completed and signed by your math or science teacher

 - A one page essay:

 - What do you hope to learn in this program? (please give specific examples from your experience so the reader will gain a unique picture of who you are; can write on back of application or on separate sheet of paper)

-Please send all application materials by May 4, 2018, to:
+Please send all application materials by the deadline (typically early May), to: